openstack/manila/doc/source/adminref/quick_start.rst

     # Set scheduler driver with usage of filters.
 Recommended.
     scheduler_driver = manila.scheduler.drivers.filter.FilterScheduler

-    # Set following two opts to ‘True’ to get maximum info in logging.
+    # Set following opt to ‘True’ to get more info in logging.
-    verbose = True
     debug = True

     [london]